rishabhkesarwanii/Blogging_api/README.md

 | `Authorization`      | `string` | **Required**.
 The authentication token for the user making the request      |

-Lets you create a new blog, all fields except Token(Header) should be passed in "Body: form-data"
+Lets you create a new blog, all fields except Token(Header) should be passed in "Body: form-data" type:JSON

 #### Edit a Particular Blog